Fate-me/html-css-final-project/README.md

 🚀Live Demo

-  You can view the project liv at :https://fate-me.github.io/html-css-final-project/
+  You can view the project live at :https://fate-me.github.io/html-css-final-project/

  ⚡ Features